 - Setting Description:

 - Mexico City, the oldest metropolis on the American continent, is situated in the central region of Mexico at about 2,240 meters (7,392 feet) above sea level, flanked by two volcanoes.
 Previously known as the “City of Palaces”, the former capital of the Aztec empire today is a vibrant global city with international flair, where new and old traditions coexist.
 Mexico City is one of the largest urban agglomerations in the world.
 As a melting pot of different cultures, and being a site of extreme contrasts between high tech and poverty, development and recess, the city provides a perfect setting for this kind of study programs.
 The program will conclude with a one-week study tour to one of the most beautiful and interesting states in southern Mexico: Chiapas.
 On this fascinating trip, the group will visit some of Mexico’s most important cultural and natural highlights, get in contact with the local indigenous population, and visit local organizations and NGOs.

-- 2990 USD.
-The program fee includes: - Tuition and program fees - Domestic air fares (Mexico City to Chiapas and back) - Housing (homestay with a Mexican family), 40 nights - Laundry once a week - Hotel costs during the Chiapas study tour, 5 nights - Transport to and from airport - Breakfasts - Dinners (weeks 1 - 5) - Free access to campus facilities (gymnasium, infirmary, labs, etc.) - Local group transportation - Entrance fees&guides - Printout material - Cultural/social activities and weekend trip
+- 3350 USD.
+The program fee includes: - Tuition and program fees - Domestic air fares (Mexico City to Chiapas and back) - Housing (homestay with a Mexican family), 40 nights - Laundry once a week - Hotel costs during the Chiapas study tour, 5 nights - Transport to and from airport - Breakfasts - Dinners (weeks 1 - 5) - Free access to campus facilities (gymnasium, infirmary, labs, etc.) - Local group transportation - Entrance fees&guides - Health insurance - Cultural/social activities and weekend trips

 Additional Program Information